 Ear Worm: in-universe, Dilton once composed a rap song with lyrics containing historical facts to help Moose in the subject; because the song was so catchy, Moose managed to memorize it and pass his oral History test.

 Flat Character: Midge is either annoyed at Moose' protectiveness, or a token female friend to the other girls.
 Then again, there's the fact that she gets just as insanely jealous whenever another girl shows interest in Moose.

 Hidden Depths: a Christmas special makes Dilton realize that Moose has potential to be a poet.

 High School Sweethearts: After university she realizes she doesn't actually like Moose's insane jealousy and breaks up with him in both Archie marries Betty and Archie marries Veronica timelines.

 Huge Guy, Tiny Girl: Even more so in early years, when Midge had a more petite build than Betty or Veronica.

 Informed Attractiveness: Midge looks the same as all the other girls in town, but is seen as particularly attractive to boys, likely due to the "forbidden fruit" aspect.

-L Is For Dyslexia: This was given as the explanation for Moose's near mental-retardation in one story- it hasn't really been followed up on (as "stupid jock" jokes are much easier to come by than "legitimate learning disability" jokes), but it explains how he's still actually in the same classes as everybody else after all these years.
+L Is for Dyslexia: This was given as the explanation for Moose's near mental-retardation in one story- it hasn't really been followed up on (as "stupid jock" jokes are much easier to come by than "legitimate learning disability" jokes), but it explains how he's still actually in the same classes as everybody else after all these years.

 Literal-Minded: Moose.
-One time he was asked to put a can of tomatoes in soup (guess what he did put in). answer
+One time he was asked to put a can of tomatoes in soup (guess what he did put in). answer the can